mil-u/mil-u/README.md

 ## ! call me mil
 <img width="500" height="270" alt="GIF image" src="https://github.com/user-attachments/assets/06de75c8-bea7-480d-be35-31e3df7c9898" />
 lalalala

-get off safe server if youre a proshipper especially with "minors dni" (you know damn well) youre all weirdos 4 letting kids see your bs keep it private or take it to 18+!!!!
+YES ik my github looks like shit NO i wont change it im too lazy to make it pretty

-~~
+!!!!get off safe server if youre a proshipper especially with "minors dni" (you know damn well) youre all weirdos 4 letting kids see your bs keep it private or take it to 18+!!!!

 ANYWAY here's some media i enjoy: